 Tired of kids having all the fun?
 We have solutions for you!
-There are a growing number of attractions around Grand Rapids where you can have some good, old-fashioned fun.
+There are a growing number of attractions around Grand Rapids where you can have some good, old-fashioned fun, perfect for date night or an outing with friends.

 Some of these attractions are family-friendly places where you don’t need a kid’s birthday party as an excuse to have fun, but most are intended for adults (those ages 18 and older).
 Here are some of our favorites.

 Yes, you read that right.
-Target Axe Throwing is an axe-throwing range in Grand Rapids.
+More than 1,000 axes are thrown daily at the 28 targets inside Wood-Splitters Axe Throwing in northeast Grand Rapids.
 If you aren’t a lumberjack or have never thrown an axe, the well-trained staff is available to give you tips and tricks to make your first experience a successful one.

-Interested?
-Also check out FlannelJax's Grand Rapids location.
-These two places have different rules and requirements, so be sure to read their FAQs closely.
+For axe throwing closer to downtown GR, check out FlannelJax’s, just a seven-minute drive or bus ride from Rosa Parks Circle.
+Wood-Splitters and FlannelJax’s have different rules and requirements, so be sure to read their FAQs closely.

 Break Room Therapy

-Reservations are recommended.
-Once you arrive, you can pick out your smashing object of choice, such as a baseball bat or hammer, put on your safety gear, and get smashing.
+All sessions are by appointment only.
+Once you arrive, you can pick out your smashing object of choice, such as a baseball bat or hammer, put on your safety gear and get smashing.

 Photo by Photo courtesy of Craig’s Cruisers.
 Photography by Chad Ronald.